This elliptical trainer buying guide should be your Bible for knowing what features to look for and what’s important when comparing ellipticals.

 Elliptical machines are first and foremost for cardiovascular workouts, so you really need to have a way to monitor your heart rate.
 Whether it is a pulse rate monitor or a chest strap monitor, no elliptical trainer buying guide will tell you to bypass this essential feature – it is how you check your progress and make sure you aren’t overdoing things.

 Rule of Thumb: More expensive machines tend to offer wireless heart rate monitoring, which is more accurate than the pulse grip readings.

 Don’t buy an elliptical trainer just because the machine has the most features.
 If you aren’t counting calories, there’s no need to know how many calories you’ve burned and what your average calories per hour are; but if this is important to you, that’s fine.
 Compare features to make sure you’re getting everything you need and nothing you don’t.

 Let’s hope you won’t need to fall back on your warranty, but if you do have problems with your elliptical trainer, your warranty can make or break your satisfaction level.
-Warranties range from 90 days to 10 years, depending on the company, the model and what part of the machine you’re talking about.
+Warranties range from 90 days to lifetime, depending on the company, the model and what part of the machine you’re talking about.

-Compare warranties before buying and, if you’re making a sizable investment, consider purchasing an extended warranty.
+Rule of Thumb: Compare warranties before buying and, if you’re making a sizable investment, consider purchasing an extended warranty.